 Otitis can affect the inner or outer parts of the ear.
-The condition is classified according to whether it occurs suddenly and for a short time (acute) or repeatedly over a long period of time (chronic).
+The condition can be:

 - Otitis externa (swimmer's ear).
 Involves the outer ear and ear canal.
 A more severe form can spread into the bones and cartilage around the ear.

 - Otitis media (ear infection).
 Involves the middle ear, which is located just behind the eardrum.

 - Otitis media with effusion.
 Occurs when there is thick or sticky fluid behind the eardrum in the middle ear, but there is no ear infection.

 Chole RA.
 Chronic otitis media, mastoiditis, and petrositis.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 139.

 Klein JO.
 Otitis externa, otitis media, and mastoiditis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 62.

 - Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.